Chapter 2: The Water Screw

 “Remember,” Jinmel said as he held up a finger, “you are going to bed as soon as it works… or doesn’t, agreed?”

 She glanced out the window of the stables.
 “It is almost morning.
 Probably too late.”

 “At least pretend to sleep.
 I’ve been up for five hours and you never went to bed.”

 He gestured to a large boiler that towered over them, filling the entire end of the formerly abandoned stable.
 A few feet to the side, in the corner, was a narrow well.
-A large screw hung down into the well and a wooden channel led past the boiler and out the wall.
+A large screw hung down into depths and a wooden channel led past the boiler and out the wall.
 “Ready?”